 According to researchers at Tourism Economics, business travel remains down, while leisure travel has returned to 2009 levels.
 Foreign visitors have driven up airfare and hotel prices, making cheap travel deals harder to come by.
 This year's best travel rewards cards offer real value for even infrequent vacationers.

 - Starwood Preferred Guest Credit Card from American Express.
 Every kind of traveler can find the perfect room within Starwood's network of hotels, including the posh Le Meridien brand, the hip W Hotels, and the value-conscious Four Points.
-With good timing and a generous signup offer, you can score almost an entire week of free hotel nights.
+With good timing and a generous signup offer, you can score points toward hotel nights for a weekend getaway.
 Then, earn up to five times the reward points when you use your card at participating Starwood properties.

-- Capital One Venture Card.
-Instead of declaring loyalty to a single airline, consider this low annual fee card that offers a 2 percent rebate on all your purchases, all year long.
+- Capital One® Venture® Rewards Credit Card.
+Instead of declaring loyalty to a single airline, consider this low annual fee card that offers 2 miles per dollar on all your purchases, all year long.
 Redeem your reward anytime by picking a travel purchase from your statement and "erasing" it with Capital One's clever online tool.

 Travel rewards card predictions for 2013: The U.S. Travel Association predicts that the travel business will remain sluggish well into the new year.
 Therefore, expect to see airlines and hotel chains ramp up their introductory offers to lure business away from competitors.